Luminosity-azur/starter-hugo-academic/content/authors/admin/_index.md

   - Millimeter Wave Communication
   - Life Information Network
   - Artificial Intelligence
-  - Blockchain

 # Education to show in About widget
 education:
   courses:
-    - course: BEng in Telecommunications Engineering
+    - course: BEng in Communication Engineering
       institution: Chongqing University of Posts and Telecommunications (CQUPT)
       year: 2019-2023
     - course: BEng in Electronic and Communications Engineering